skkestrel/koatl/docs/containers.md

 x["key"] == 2
 ```

-As mentioned before, multiline records don't need commas - just remember that the `{` has to be the last character on the first line:
+Multiline records don't need commas - just ensure that the `{` is the last character on the first line, to open a new block:

 ```koatl
 x = {